GreenDelta/openLCA2-manual/src/epds/epds_manually.md

 ## Adding EPDs manually

-1. To do so, you need to create a custom set of results by clicking on the "Results folder" and then "New results".
-It will create a template that needs to be filled with additional information.
+1. To do so, you need to create a custom set of results by right-clicking on the "Results folder" and then "New results".
+In the pop-up box, insert the name of the life cycle module.

     ![](../media/epd_creation_results.png)
     _Creation of the result example_